-• October 4-5, 2019, in Denver, Colorado.

-• Remote meetings by Zoom on May 29-30, July 23 and 31, September 2, and December 1, 2020, and on February 1, March 9, April 27 and 29, May 3 and 10, July 6, November 5-6, 2021, and January 28-29, 2022.

-• Remote informal open meetings, held on June 15 and 16, 2021, for ULC Commissioners and members of the Drafting Committee preliminary to the ULC Annual Meeting.

-• ULC Annual Meeting (remote and in-person), first reading, July 13, 2021.
+- October 4-5, 2019, in Denver, Colorado. - January 31-February 1, 2020, in Washington, D.C. - Remote meetings by Zoom on May 29-30, July 23 and 31, September 2, and December 1, 2020, and on February 1, March 9, April 27 and 29, May 3 and 10, July 6, November 5-6, 2021, January 28-29, 2022, and March 7-8, 2022. - Remote informal open meetings, held on June 15 and 16, 2021, for ULC Commissioners and members of the Drafting Committee preliminary to the ULC Annual Meeting. - ULC Annual Meeting (remote and in-person), first reading, July 13, 2021.

 The Chair and Reporter along with Drafting Committee members Neil B. Cohen and Steven O. Weise presented a draft to the ALI Council meeting on January 20, 2022, which was approved by the Council with the usual caveats.
 In addition, several small working groups have met remotely (and continue to meet) to discuss specific topics and to hear the views of various stakeholder groups.
-Since the 2021 ULC Annual Meeting the Chair, Vice Chair, Reporters, and several members of the Drafting Committee have presented educational programs addressing the ongoing revision process to groups including the Loan Syndication and Trading Association, the ABA Business Law Section, the American College of Commercial Finance Lawyers, the Association of Commercial Finance Attorneys, and the New York City Bar Association .
+Since the 2021 ULC Annual Meeting the Chair, Vice Chair, Reporters, and several members of the Drafting Committee have presented educational programs addressing the ongoing revision process to groups including the Loan Syndication and Trading Association, the ABA Business Law Section, the American College of Commercial Finance Lawyers, the Association of Commercial Finance Attorneys, and the New York City Bar Association.
+The Chair, Reporter and several members of the Drafting Committee participated in an ALI Members Consultative Group meeting on October 1, 2021, and another ALI MCG meeting is scheduled for April 25, 2022.